exasol/public-knowledgebase/Database-Features/using-virtual-schema-on-a-rest-api.md

 Unfortunately there are very little free and public APIs out there.
 For this Example I went with <https://openweathermap.org/api>.
 In order to use the API you need an account with openweather.
 Please register at their site and get your API key - it's free for low volumes.

-Disclaimer: In a production environment you should never put your `API_KEY` in plain text here.
+Disclaimer: In a production environment, you should never put your `API_KEY` in plain text here.
 Instead create a [named connection](https://docs.exasol.com/7.0/sql/create_connection.htm).
-Otherwise the `API_KEY` will

-                    show up in your database logging.
+Otherwise the `API_KEY` will show up in your database logging.